vippsas/vipps-login-api/vipps-login-faq.md

 # Where do I find the client ID and client secret?
 You find more information on this here: https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#getting-the-api-keys

+Be aware that you do NOT use the API-keys for Vipps login, just the client id and client secret.

 If you cannot access VippsPortalen: do you have a user for the merchant?
 The person who were added as the contact person in the request is set as the administrator and can add new users.
 If you have added a new service to an existing merchant, you need to have the existing administrator add new users if required.

 If you can login to VippsPortalen but cannot see the “developer” selection in the top-menu you need to have the administrator grant you developer access for the sales unit you need access to.